browserengineering/book/blog/outlines.md

 to specific browser concepts and are usually organized into classes that refer to specific browser components.

-As far as I know, code folding (like a lot of text editor tools) are generally based on regular expressions.
+As far as I know, code folding (like a lot of text editor tools) is generally based on regular expressions.
 So my first attempt at code outlines was literally to `grep` the code for lines beginning with `def` or `class`.
 That worked fairly well to identify functions and